-After two weeks off to soak up the last summer sunshine with my husband, fall fell fast.
+After two weeks off to soak up the last summer sunshine, fall fell fast.
 I couldn’t quite get used to the change in season.
 It is hard to switch from heat wave to near freezing.
 There was a week between digging up strawberries on a hot day and looking for mushrooms in my winter jacket.

 But I’ve made that point, haven’t I?
 Truth is, I too more time off to get through the worst of my winter depression–at least the onset upheaval.
 I will still be battling the ongoing depression due to lack of light and warmth.
 The shift has traditionally been especially bad, though, and this year I decided to let myself take the time to deal with the transition–and to mourn the summer that never really was.